chrisman/chrisman.github.io/src/posts/2019-12-15-factories.md

-tags: #functional-programming #object-oriented-programming #javascript #classes #mixins #sandwiches
+---
+author: chrisbrown

-# Functional Factories in JavaScript
+title: Functional Factories in JavaScript

-An argument against using classes in JavaScript, and using factories instead.
+subtitle: An argument against using classes in JavaScript, and using factories instead.
+date: 2019-12-15
+keywords: functional programming, object oriented programming, javascript, classes, mixins, sandwiches ...

 ## What: Introductions and Definitions